JGEnglishLab/ConSeqUMI/README.md

 Lastly, in accordance with the website instructions, a last-train file needs to be present for `lamassemble` to run properly.
 From the gitlab repository copy `lamassemble/train/promethion.mat` into this repository's `dependencies_download` folder.

+To adjust the default lamassemble settings used by this program, edit the `lamassembleCommandLine` variable in the `consensus_generators/config.py` file.

 ### Medaka Instructions

 You will need to download [medaka](https://github.com/nanoporetech/medaka) separately.
 Instructions for downloading `medaka` can be found in their repository, but for simplicity they are listed here as well.
 From the command line enter: